SvenKirschbaum/react-stomp-hooks/README.md

   //Subscribe to /topic/test, and use handler for all received messages
   //Note that all subscriptions made through the library are automatically removed when their owning component gets unmounted.
-  //If the STOMP connection itself is lost they are however restored on reconnect. useSubscription("/topic/test", (message) => setLastMessage(message.body));
+  //If the STOMP connection itself is lost they are however restored on reconnect.
+  //You can also supply an array as the first parameter, which will subscribe to all destinations in the array useSubscription("/topic/test", (message) => setLastMessage(message.body));

   return (